meinstein/dom-dope/README.md

 ## **Demo**

-Run a simple HTTP server this project's root folder:
+Run a simple HTTP server from this project's root folder:

 ```
 python -m SimpleHTTPServer 8080